 Estimated number of breeding pairs of LeConte's sparrow based on the amount of grass, trees, and/or hay in the landscape.
 Landscape scale varied from 1/4- to 2-mile radius depending on the species.
 Pair estimates were calculated for grass patches >=1 ha, extrapolated to 40-ac cells, then smoothed by averaging over a 1-mile radius.
 Models were based on point count surveys conducted in 2003-2005 throughout the Tallgrass Prairie Pothole Region.
 Point count locations were stratified by cover type, the amount of grass in the landscape, and USFWS Wetland Management District boundaries.
 Landcover data were derived from 2000 Thematic Mapper imagery.
 Grid values = number of breeding pairs per 30-m pixel.

-There is growing evidence that headwater stream ecosystems are especially vulnerable to changing climate and land use, but their conservation is challenged by the need to address the threats at a landscape scale, often through coordination with multiple management agencies and landowners.
-This project seeks to provide an example of cooperative landscape decision-making by addressing the conservation of headwater stream ecosystems in the face of climate change at the watershed scale.
-Predictive models will be built for critical resources to examine the effects of the potential alternative actions on the objectives, taking account of climate effects and examining whether there are key uncertainties that impede decision...
+There is growing evidence that headwater stream ecosystems are especially vulnerable to changing climate and land use, but managers are challenged by the need to address these threats at a landscape scale, often through coordination with multiple management agencies and landowners.
+This project sought to provide an example of cooperative landscape decision-making by addressing the conservation of headwater stream ecosystems in the face of climate change at the watershed scale.
+Predictive models were built for critical resources to examine the effects of the potential alternative actions on the objectives, taking account of climate effects and examining whether there are key uncertainties that impede decision making....

 Boundaries of Landscape Conservation Cooperatives participating in the Multi-LCC Mississippi River Basin/Gulf Hypoxia Initiative.

 Implementation opportunities (marginal and wet soils in addition to landscape context) for crop and grazing land within the riparian zone - Lower Illinois River Basin (HU4-0713)